 Why The Additional Bingo Tax

-Smaller boutique bingo rooms will merge with larger, more established rooms or simply close their doors.
+Smaller boutique bingo rooms will merge with larger, more established rooms or close their doors.
 We predict this on the evidence of the recent point of consumption tax.
 This places an increased 15% tax on all bingo rooms taking the play from UK Bingo players.

 The new 5% bingo bonus tax is not as significant.
 However, it will significantly impact both behaviours of bingo rooms and bingo players in the United Kingdom.